giobbu/Geo-Kafka-SparkStreaming/README.md

-# Docker container for Kafka - Spark Streaming (PySpark)
+# Docker container for Big Data Geospatial Analysis in Kafka & Spark Streaming (PySpark)

 This Dockerfile sets up a complete streaming environment for experimenting with Kafka and Spark streaming (PySpark).
 It installs